The Daves

 Bekka Eaton - Lead vocals on most songs, Lyrics, Dancing, Theatrics, Trombone, Tambourine, all-around Daves Persona

-Later, Bekka appeared in the TV show Day-O according to the Internet Movie Database search for Bekka Eaton.
+Later, Bekka appeared in the TV movie, Day-O, according to her listing on IMDb.
 Bekka teaches theatre and performance, and has been doing solo performing and stage acting.

 James D. (Jim) Ericson - Guitar, Vocals

 Guitar player, foil and repair man, to name a few talents.
 Operator of DavesLabs.
 Who can forget the guitar solos such as the one in Love, Sweat, Passion?
 Jim and Mike were responsible for improvising the melodies to effect the convoluted hybrid song styles selected by Bekka and the audience during a song challenge, and it was always fun.
-Jim's writing news on the Internet these days; his email address is JERICSON@prodigy.net.
+Jim's writing news on the Internet these days, as editorial director of Information Management.
+He can be found on LinkedIn and Twitter.

 Jerry Getz - Bass Guitar, Vocals